pdm-project/pdm/docs/docs/usage/dependency.md

 pdm config pypi.url https://test.pypi.org/simple
 ```

-By default, PDM will read the pip's configuration files to decide the PyPI URL, and fallback
-to `https://pypi.org/simple` if none is found.

 ## Allow prerelease versions to be installed

 Include the following setting in `pyproject.toml` to enable: